-2 Data
+3 Data

-We observe all domestic firms listed on the stock exchanges in Shanghai and Shenzhen between 2001 and 2011 and compile balance sheet information for them from COMPUSTAT, DATASTREAM and the Chinese databases CSMAR, RESSET, and WIND.^{4,5} Because of government stock issuance quotas, the sample consists mainly of large and medium-sized domestic manufacturing firms from coastal regions.
+We observe all domestic firms listed on the stock exchanges in Shanghai and Shenzhen between 2001 and 2011 and compile balance sheet information for them from COMPUSTAT, DATASTREAM and the Chinese databases CSMAR, RESSET, and WIND.
+Because of government stock issuance quotas, the sample consists mainly of large and medium-sized domestic manufacturing firms from economically important coastal regions.

 Our two key variables are R&D expenditures and R&D subsidies.
 R&D expenditures, reported in WIND, consist of the sum of directly expensed outlays for R&D that is not eligible for capitalization and the capitalized amount.
 As the coverage of R&D expenditures is incomplete in WIND before 2006, we collected R&D expenditures from annual reports via the CNINFO database.
 China's Accounting Standards define subsidies as monetary or non-monetary assets obtained from the government, excluding capital investments undertaken by the government as a partial owner of the firm.
 The total amount of subsidies can be observed in firms' financial statements.
 Before 2007, a separate account for subsidy income provides details on the total amount and the type of subsidies, so we can distinguish between R&D and non-R&D subsidies using RESSET data.
 Instead of disclosing the amount of subsidies by type, since 2007 the financial statements' notes disclose in detail the subsidies received.
 Data on total subsidies and on (almost) all individual subsidy transactions is provided in CSMAR.
 We developed a semi-manual approach to classify all 85,480 subsidy-related accounting transactions into R&D and non-R&D subsidies.
+The approach first identifies all R&D subsidies based on a keyword search.
+However, a given subsidy transaction may simultaneously fulfill both a research and a nonresearch purpose.
+To identify misuse of R&D subsidies, we employ a conservative definition of an R&D subsidy that automatically corrects for false positives in R&D subsidies by searching for keywords related to non-R&D subsidies in an additional step (see Online Appendix B for details).
+We further subdivide R&D subsidies into strict and broad R&D subsidies, the latter being received, for example, for patents, technology acquisition, technology transformation, and rewards.
+Thus, we are able to observe all subsidies received by each firm and distinguish accurately between R&D subsidies and non-R&D subsidies.
+To avoid measurement error, we exclude observations for which the sum of strict, broad, and non-R&D subsidies is smaller or larger than reported total subsidies or for which total subsidies exceed sales.